 The job outlook for nurse practitioners is also very positive.
 The BLS projects 52 percent employment growth for nurse practitioners from 2019 through 2029, well above the national average across all occupations.

-If you’re interested in advancing your nursing career and expanding your scope of practice, then becoming an NP might be a good track for you.
+If you’re interested in advancing your nursing career and expanding your scope of practice—and considering an RN vs. Nurse Practitioner (NP) career path—then becoming an NP might be a good track for you.

 Family nurse practitioner average salary by state

 One of the most important determining factors in how much you can make is the state of employment.
 Find the average annual salary for a nurse practitioner by state:

 |State||Per hour||Per year|